 Canned or fresh peaches may be used in place of apples in the same manner, moistening the tapioca with the juice of the canned peaches in place of the cold milk.
 Very nice when quite cool to serve with sugar and cream.

-Enjoy trying these delicious tapioca pudding recipes and enjoy a creamy dessert you'll be proud to serve your family.
+Enjoy trying these old fashioned tapioca pudding recipes and enjoy a delicious homemade dessert you'll be proud to serve your family.